DallanQ/terraforming_mars_ares_expedition/Manual.md

 He also has a project card with variable VP worth 1 VP per 2 animals on the card.
 Bob added 6 animals (resource cubes) to this card over the course of the game, so it is worth 3VP.

 Bob's final score is 25+6+9+3=43.

+> Image of TR track with a blue cube at 25, two forest VP with one have a five written on it, four project cards with one, two, three, and four on them respectively, and a project card stating 1 VP per 2 animals on this card and effect.

 ## SYMBOLS (page 17)